"America's Night Out Against Crime"

 - Plan a follow‐up meeting to discuss your communities' progress.

-- Talk up your event with your neighbors, homeowners/civic association, local businesses, places of workshop and friends.
+- Talk up your event with your neighbors, homeowners/civic association, local businesses, places of worship and friends.

 Block Party Ideas